karmeleon/recipes/food/chili.md

 2. Drain the grease from the pot, but keep the rosemary sprigs.
 3. Toss the veggies, tomato juice and sauce, and remaining spices into the pot.
 4. Raise the pot to a simmer.
-5. After 15 minutes, fish out the rosemary sprigs and discard.
-6. Taste it!
-If it's not spicy enough (chili peppers vary in spiciness, after all) feel free to add another serrano or habanero to fine-tune the heat.
+5. Taste it!
+If it's not spicy enough (chili peppers vary in spiciness, after all) feel free to add another chili to fine-tune the heat.
-7. Simmer for at least 2½ hours total or slow cook for at least 3 hours (but more is better!).
+6. Simmer for at least 2½ hours total or slow cook for at least 3 hours (but more is better!).
-8. Serve with whatever chili toppings you like.
+7. Serve with whatever chili toppings you like.